Georgia Association of Professional Process Servers

 Article VI – Duties of Officers

 Section 1.
-The administration and management of GAPPS shall be controlled by the Board of Directors consisting of all the officer and directors.
-They shall have the authority to do any and all things necessary for the adminstration and management of GAPPS.
-Decisions shall be reached by majority vote of the Board of Directors members present.
+The administration and management of GAPPS shall be controlled by the Board of Directors, which consists of all officers and directors.
+They shall have the authority to do any and all things necessary for the administration and management of GAPPS.
+Decisions shall be reached by majority vote of the members of the Board of Directors that are present.
 No proxy voting shall be allowed.

 Section 2.
 The President shall preside at all meetings, shall make all appointments that are deemed necessary to administer GAPPS, and shall submit at the annual meeting an annual report describing programs and actions by the Board of Directors.